• Free shipping on all orders

 Hamsters are omnivores, meaning they can consume both plants and animals-usually in the form of insects.
 Even though they can technically eat meat, bacon isn’t a good option because of its high fat and sodium content.

 Feeding a hamster bacon can cause several health problems.
 The excess fat and calories can lead to weight gain which increases the risk for obesity and diabetes.
-Too much salt increases the risk for salt poisoning and kidney damage.
+Too much salt increases the risk of salt poisoning and kidney damage.

 Bacon also offers very little nutritional value to balance out the fat and sodium, so your hamster has very little to gain and a lot to risk when eating bacon.